deebuls/spacetime/_posts/2016-04-25-bayes-evidence-facts-examples.md

 So lets define both :

-`Fact` : The latent variable we are trying to learn `Evidence` : The observations we make during trials from which we have to learn.
+`Fact` : The latent variable we are trying to learn\\
+`Evidence` : The observations we make during trials from which we have to learn.

+Baye's Theorem can be re read as follows based on the new definitions
+> Bayes theorem is about updating our belief of the fact based on evidences.

 From the definition we have made the assumption that is predominant in naming